-In 2018, our average investment portfolio balance increased \$14.5 million, or 2.1%, from 2017 and increased \$16.3 million, or 2.4%, from 2016 to 2017.
-As a percentage of average earning assets, our investment portfolio represented 27.6% in 2018, compared to 27.7% in 2017.
-In both 2017 and 2018, we strategically grew the portfolio to better deploy our liquidity.
+Our average investment portfolio balance decreased \$71.1 million, or 10.1%, in 2018 and increased \$14.5 million, or 2.1%, in 2018.
+As a percentage of average earning assets, our investment portfolio represented 23.6% in 2019, compared to 27.6% in 2018.
+In 2019, we strategically did not reinvest all cash flows from the investment portfolio to account for loan growth, and to provide liquidity for potential deposit runoff.
 We currently believe a relatively short duration investment portfolio offers the flexibility to provide additional liquidity from maturing bonds, if necessary.

-In 2018, average taxable investments increased \$45.3 million, or 7.6%, while tax-exempt investments decreased \$30.8 million, or 31.5%.
-Non-taxable investments decreased as the tax-equivalent yield was generally unattractive throughout 2018 given the changes from the Tax Act in late 2017.
-We primarily purchased taxable investments as part of our overall investment strategy in 2018.
-High quality, short-term taxable bonds offered attractive yields during the year, resulting in favorable repricing in the investment portfolio.
-At December 31, 2018, municipal securities (taxable and non-taxable) comprised 7.4% of the portfolio.
+In 2019, average taxable investments decreased \$28.6 million, or 4.5%, while tax-exempt investments decreased \$42.6 million, or 63.5%.
+Taxable bonds declined as part of our overall investment strategy, and non-taxable investments decreased as the tax-equivalent yield was generally unattractive throughout 2019 given the changes from the Tax Act in late 2017.
+At December 31, 2019, municipal securities (taxable and non-taxable) comprised 1.2% of the portfolio.
 We may consider the purchase of municipal issues if the yields are attractive given the lower federal tax rate related to the recent changes under the Tax Act.
 We may also consider municipal issues that are CRA-eligible investments.

 Our investment portfolio is a significant component of our operations and, as such, it functions as a key element of liquidity and asset/liability management.
 Two types of classifications are approved for investment securities which are Available-for-Sale ("AFS") and Held-for-Maturity ("HTM").
-In 2017 and 2018, we purchased securities under both the AFS and HTM designations.
-At December 31, 2018, \$446.2 million, or 67.2% of our investment portfolio was classified as AFS, with the remaining \$217.3 million, or 32.8%, classified as HTM.
-At December 31, 2017, the AFS and HTM portfolio comprised 68.9% and 31.1%, respectively.
+In 2018 and 2019, we purchased securities under both the AFS and HTM designations.
+At December 31, 2019, \$403.6 million, or 62.8% of our investment portfolio was classified as AFS, with the remaining \$239.5 million, or 37.2%, classified as HTM.
+At December 31, 2018, the AFS and HTM portfolio comprised 67.2% and 32.8%, respectively.
 Table 11 provides the composition of our investment securities portfolio.